shikokuchuo/mirai/README.md

 efficiently on a first-in first-out (FIFO) basis to servers for processing.
 Tasks are queued at the dispatcher and sent to a daemon as soon as it can accept the task for immediate execution.

+Dispatcher uses synchronisation primitives from {nanonext}, waiting upon rather than polling for tasks, which is efficient both in terms of consuming no resources while waiting, and also being fully synchronised with events (having no latency).

 ``` r
 daemons(0)